Samoa Public Holidays 2017Today – 28 July 2017 – is not a holiday in Samoa.

-This page contains a calendar of all 2017 public holidays for Samoa.
+This page contains a national calendar of all 2017 public holidays for Samoa.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|

 |3 Jan||Tue||New Year Holiday|

 |14 Apr||Fri||Good Friday|

 |15 Apr||Sat||Easter Saturday|